ivnsch/rust_android_ios/README.md

 - Pass serialized objects (JSON?)
 - Inspect thread safety.
 Does it make sense to use e.g. a mutex in Rust for the reactive example?
 - Avoid using global variables in iOS app.
+- Debugging guide.
+- Automate copying of libmobcore.a or reference properly & multiple targets.